-- Failure to enter clock hours on a weekly basis may result in hours not being approved by your CE. - Failure to not submit your clock hours prior to last day of the semester may result in forfeit of the acquired hours.
+- Failure to enter clock hours on a weekly basis may result in hours not being approved by your CE. - Failure to not submit your clock hours prior to the last day of the semester may result in forfeiting of the acquired hours.

 The student should be aware of the total number and distribution of Clock Hours across content areas and client populations at all times during the graduate program.
 The DCE will also monitor this information.
 If at any time the student has a concern that she/he will not achieve the required 375 Clock Hours or that she/he lacks distribution in a certain content area or client population, the student should make an appointment to meet with the DCE as soon as possible.
-To ensure that students are making progress toward graduation and are acquiring knowledge and skills to demonstrate depth and breath, the DCE and the students will review the clinical experience record and/or clock hours and evaluation performances to make the supervisor and student aware of the needs for the semester in addition to the clock hour requirement between the beginning of the semester and midterm for Clinical Practicum II, III, IV, and the Externship.